How to Choose a Legal Guardian for Your Kids - Baby Chick

 Choosing a legal guardian for your precious kids is one of the most important decisions you can make for them should the worst happen.
 Don’t put it off because it’s an uncomfortable or difficult decision.
 It can mean the difference of your child being raised by a person of your choosing versus having the state court decide for you (whether you like it or not).

-Of course, once you have made your choice, be sure you speak with your chosen guardian about your decision.
+Of course, once you have made your choice, be sure you speak with your chosen guardian about it.
 Ensure they are willing to take on such an important role in your kids’ lives should the need arise.
-And then rest easy knowing that you have done all you can do to protect and provide for your children, even if you aren’t physically there for them.
+And then rest easy knowing that you have done all you can to protect and provide for your children, even if you aren’t physically there for them.

 This article contains general legal information and does not contain legal advice.
 The law is complex and changes often.
 For legal advice, please consult with your attorney.